-This year Easter Sunday falls on 17th April with the school holiday dates falling anywhere between the 11th April to the start of May 2022!
-For some resorts these dates fall after closing of the lifts but the higher resorts are still open.
+Easter Sunday falls on 9th April 2023 with the school holiday dates falling anywhere between the 29th March (UK schools) to the start of May (last of the French regions).
+For a few resorts these dates fall after closing of the lifts but the higher resorts are still open.

 More skiing time

-By Easter the afternoons and evenings are getting much lighter, with the added bonus that the ski lifts stay open longer.
-As a result you get more piste/bang for your buck, and we say hooray to that!
+By Easter the afternoons and evenings are getting much lighter and as a result you get more piste/bang for your buck, and we say hooray to that!
 Each individual lift will have its own clock or information board with closing times on, so take full advantage and ski until the sun goes down.
-We also much prefer to apres-ski in the warm sunshine.
+We also much prefer to après-ski in the warm sunshine.

-Please note, some lower ski areas may be closed in April, or perhaps linked ski areas are less accessible.
+Please note, some lower ski areas may close in April, or some linked ski areas are less accessible.
 You probably won't mind or notice, you'll be enjoying yourself too much anyway.

 With warmer weather comes the opportunity to eat and drink outdoors, and you'll have plenty of options at this time of year, without your chips freezing instantly.
 Soak up the sun as you tuck into your tartiflette and beer on the terrace at one of the many mountain restaurants and bars, or enjoy a piste side picnic if you want to avoid the crowds, and savour the amazing mountain views in relative silence.